MyPureCloud/developer-center-blog/source/2017-08-10-evolving-the-contact-lookup-api/index.html.markdown

 **Answer**: no.

-**Reason**: encryption.
+**Why?**: encryption.

 As mentioned above, security, privacy, and compliance are very important to us, and to meet these needs, all contact data is encrypted in code as a big blob prior to being stored in DynamoDB.
 Doing this is great for security, but makes it impossible to create meaningful indexes on that contact data.
 Our solution was to create a second table that can be updated asynchronously, just like Elasticsearch, but geared toward high volume, key-based lookups.
 Just like any other contact data, we couldn't simply store the raw values as hash keys or range keys.
 Solution?
 Our old pal hashing.

 If you have ever securely stored user passwords, you're familiar with hashing, it's a one-way cryptographic transformation of some data.
-In this case the we create a compound key of the identifier (phone number, email address, etc) and the organization id, apply the SHA-256 hashing algorithm and base64 encode the result.
+In this case we create a compound key of the identifier (phone number, email address, etc) and the organization id, apply the SHA-256 hashing algorithm and base64 encode the result.
 The resultant string is the hash key for our table, with the range key being the entity id.
 At lookup time, the same hash algorithm is applied to the value being looked up, and voila, we have a nice O(1) cost to lookup our contact.

+Fantastic, right?
+We have a fast, scalable, reliable contact lookup mechanism.
+What could go wrong?

 ---